 Sensuality Of Khajuraho

 I had seen Khajuraho from the air before.
-On a hopping flight from Varanasi several years ago, as the plane banked into a low swoop, I had spotted the temples, the tops of their spires blackened with age, rising like rocky outcrops from the rugged terrain.
+On a shopping flight from Delhi to Varanasi several years ago, as the plane banked into a low swoop, I had spotted the temples, the tops of their spires blackened with age, rising like rocky outcrops from the rugged terrain.
 From the tiny airplane window, they seemed mysterious and alluring, filling my mind with images of stone-hewn goddesses and mortals in lascivious pursuit.